sam-f-mcanelly/stack-track-core/README.md

 }
 ```

-### 6. Update the FileContentNormalizingMapper
+### 6. Update the FileContentLoader

-Add your file's header pattern to the `FileContentNormalizingMapper`:
+Add your file's header pattern to the `FileContentLoader`:

 ```kotlin
 companion object {